 Reduce risks to public health and the environment.

-Construction activity is expected to begin in winter 2022 and be substantially complete in winter 2023.
+Construction activity is expected to begin in early 2023 and be substantially completed in Winter 2023.

 Project Cost and Funding Source

-Construction of the Indian Run Gravity Sewer Replacement Project is estimated at $2,300,000.
-Wastewater construction projects are funded through the county’s Capital Improvement Program.
+Construction of the Indian Run Gravity Sewer Replacement Project is estimated to be between $1.5 million and $2.5 million.
+Wastewater construction projects are funded through the County’s Capital Improvement Program.

-For more information, email Project Manager Christopher Mata at firstname.lastname@example.org, Wastewater Design and Construction Division, Capital Facilities, Department of Public Works and Environmental Services, or call 703-324-5111, TTY 711.
+For more information, please email firstname.lastname@example.org, Mujahid Ali, P.E., AVS; Sr. Project Manager within the Wastewater Design and Construction Division, Capital Facilities, Department of Public Works and Environmental Services, or call 703-324-5111, TTY 711.